-2.6.7.
-Opening Non-Progress Objects
+2.5.6.
+Opening Non-ABL Objects

-Often, an application includes non-Progress source files.
+Often, an application includes non-ABL source files.
 Bitmaps are a good example of this.
-You must have defined a Subtype that uses a Progress procedure, such as rtb/p/rtb_open.p, to launch an appropriate editor for the file based on the file's extension.
+You must have defined a Subtype that uses an ABL procedure, such as rtb/p/rtb\open.p, to launch an appropriate editor for the file based on the file's extension.
 This procedure queries the Windows registry to check what application is associated with files having the extension of the file selected and then launches that application against the selected file.

-- 1. Select a non-Progress object in the Object Browse. - 2.
-Open the object by double-clicking.
+1. Select a non-ABL object in the Object Browse.

+- 2. Open the object by double-clicking.
 The application associated with file's extension is launched.
 If the object is not checked out under your current Task, a dialog box opens warning you that the object is read-only.
 This means that you cannot save any changes you make to the object in the procedure window. - 3.
-When finished viewing/editing the object, close the associated application. - 4.
-If the object was checked out then choose File \rightarrow Unlock Object to clear the lock on the object.
+When finished viewing/editing the object, close the associated application. - If the object was checked out then choose File → Unlock Object to clear the lock on the object.
 Any locks will be cleared when you exit your Roundtable session as well.